MicrosoftDocs/dynamics-365-customer-engagement/ce/linkedin/data-validation.md

 ---
-title: "Data validation capabilities for the LinkedIn Sales Navigator integration | Microsoft Docs"
+title: "Data validation capabilities of LinkedIn Sales Navigator"
-description: "Data validation for LinkedIn Sales Navigator integration in Dynamics 365 Sales"
+description: "Learn how to access and use the data validation capabilities of LinkedIn Sales Navigator.
+The solution uses LinkedIn information to validate contact records."
 keywords: "installation, setup, sales navigator" ms.date: 07/09/2019 ms.topic: article